terraform-aws-modules/terraform-aws-elasticache/examples/valkey-replication-group/README.md

-# ElastiCache example for Memcached cluster
+# ElastiCache example for Valkey Replication Group

-Configuration in this directory creates set of ElastiCaChe resources including cluster, subnet group and parameter group.
+Configuration in this directory creates set of ElastiCaChe resources including replication group, subnet group and parameter group.

 ## Usage